Kyle Trask: Personal life

 Trask was named after Kyle Field, Texas A&M University's football stadium, as his parents and several other family members attended there.
 His grandfather, Orville Trask, was a defensive tackle and team captain for the Houston Oilers team that won the 1960 and 1961 American Football League championships.

+Trask married his girlfriend, mental health counselor and fellow University of Florida alumna McKenzie Liskey, in April 2025.